tango-controls/tango-doc/source/index.rst

 -----------------------------------

-    Please, identify yourself with one of the following roles.
+    If you identify yourself with one of the following roles you may directly use related links:

     +-------------------+----------------------------------+----------------------------------------+
     | **End user**      | :ref:`Index<users_docs>`         | :ref:`getting_started_as_user`         |